 During this time of year, we all take a step back and think about what has been accomplished during the past year — and what we hope to accomplish in the new year.
-Indeed, many of us set a number of goals for the coming year, perhaps a balance transfer from your currently outrageous credit card company to a much more economical one, but usually involving weight loss and money.
-I know those are almost always my perennial goals.
-Something about money and something about weight loss.
+Indeed, many of us set several goals for the coming year, perhaps a balance transfer from your currently outrageous credit card company to a much more economical one, but usually involving weight loss and money.
+I know those are almost always my perennial goals — something about money and something about weight loss.

-Even if you don't keep your new year's resolutions, they have some value.
-However, if you want to increase your chances of keeping your financial resolutions, consider setting SMART goals.
+Even if you don't keep your New Year's resolutions, they have some value.
+However, consider setting SMART goals to increase your chances of keeping your financial resolutions.

 What are SMART Goals?

 If you are interested in creating goals that are more likely to help you accomplish something, there is a formula you can follow: SMART.
 This is an acronym meant to help you identify the characteristics of achievable goals:

 The idea is to create a plan that urges you toward accomplishment by setting specific and measurable actions to help you achieve your goal and encourage you to look at attainable and realistic goals within a certain period.
 Let's be honest.
 You won't pay off $15,000 in credit card debt within six months.
 Setting that goal is unrealistic — and will only fail.

 As you begin setting your money goals, consider the characteristics of SMART goals.
 Your financial goals should help you pinpoint what you want to accomplish with your money.
 It's about creating a timeline and breaking down your goal so that you can make progress and measure your success at different points in the timeline.
 Whether trying to max out your retirement account contributions, save up for a home down payment, buy a new car with cash, get rid of debt, or cut your monthly expenses, the SMART framework can help you get started right.
 Putting down a plan (on paper) will also provide step-by-step instructions for reaching your goals.